 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Easy Meatball Bombs are the perfect easy dinner or appetizer!
-Frozen meatballs wrapped in biscuit dough – like a meatball sub but even better.
+Easy Meatball Sub Bites are the perfect easy dinner or appetizer!
+Frozen meatballs wrapped in biscuit dough – they’re like meatball bombs!
 We love serving these with pizza sauce and a side salad but they’re always a hit at parties too.

 stacked buns with a meatball in the center on a white plate